Understanding WordPress User Roles and Permissions

 Learn more: How to Use WordPress: A Beginner’s Guide to Website Building

-Here’s a rundown of what each of the existing roles includes:
+Here’s a comparison table of what each of the existing roles includes:

 Read site Yes Yes Yes Yes Yes